 Universal Volcano Bay TapuTapu Wearable

-Two common hassles found within water parks are carrying tubes and waiting in long lines—usually holding said tubes.
-Volcano Bay is tackling those inconveniences by eliminating them!
-Its solution is TapuTapu—an interactive bracelet that you'll be given when you enter the park.
+Two common hassles found within water parks are carrying tubes and waiting in long lines —usually holding said tubes.
+Volcano Bay is trying to tackle those inconveniences by eliminating them.
+Its solution is TapuTapu — an interactive bracelet that you'll be given when you enter the park.
 TapuTapu is free and required to ride the slides.
 You'll give it back when you leave at the end of the day.

 How does TapuTapu work on rides?